Frank H. Hurd

-Frank Hunt Hurd (December 25, 1840 – July 10, 1896) was a U.S. Representative from Ohio for three separate terms.
+Frank Hunt Hurd (December 25, 1840 – July 10, 1896) was an American lawyer and politician who served as a U.S. representative from Ohio for three nonconsecutive terms in the late 19th century.

 Life and career

 Hurd was born in Mount Vernon, Ohio.
-He was the son of Rollin C. Hurd, a local judge, and Mary B. Hurd, sister of Daniel S. Norton, Senator from Minnesota.
+He was the son of Rollin C. Hurd, a local judge, and Mary B. Hurd, sister of Daniel S. Norton, senator from Minnesota.
 Hurd graduated from Kenyon College, where he was a member of Delta Kappa Epsilon, in nearby Gambier in 1858.

 He studied law with his father, and was admitted to the state bar in 1861.

+Legal career

 Hurd practiced law in Mt.
 Vernon and was the prosecuting attorney of Knox County in 1863.
 He served as member of the State senate in 1866, and was appointed to codify the criminal laws of Ohio in 1868.
 He inserted the provision that permitted the accused to testify.